Thriving in Place Through Water Investment: Principles for Equitable Infrastructure

 This Introduction of Principles is part one of a four-part series on our new initiative, Equitable Infrastructure.

-- Part two: Applying Equitable Investment Principles Across the Infrastructure Implementation Cycle
+- Read part two: Applying Equitable Investment Principles Across the Infrastructure Implementation Cycle

 - Upcoming part four: Investing to Advance the Movement: A One Water Rubric for Utilities